aws-samples/observability-with-amazon-opensearch/README.md

 ## Instructions (short version): 🚀

-### CloudFormation
+### AWS CloudFormation
-- CloudFormation temples are in the /cf-templates directory;
+- CloudFormation temples are in the /cf-templates/ directory.
-- Launch them from the CloudFormation console:
+- Launch them from the AWS CloudFormation console.

   - **stack.yaml**: The stack will create all the resources needed to run the workshop.
-VPC, Cloud9, Amazon OpenSearch and Reverse-Proxy Instance.
+VPC, AWS Cloud9, Amazon OpenSearch Service and Reverse-Proxy Instance.

-### AWS Cloud9 (Terminal):
+### AWS Cloud9 (Terminal)
-  - Run the 00-setup.sh script:
+  - Run the following commands on the Cloud9 [terminal] to install the necessary tools and configure environment variables.

  ```
  curl -sSL https://raw.githubusercontent.com/aws-samples/observability-with-amazon-opensearch/main/00-setup.sh | bash -s stable
  source ~/.bash_profile
  ```

-  - You must create the Amazon EKS Cluster (parameters will be dynamically replaced according to Cloudformation->Output):
+ ### You must create the EKS Cluster parameter file.
+  - Run the following command on the Cloud9 [terminal] to create the observability-workshop.yaml file.
+The command uses the environment variables configured on the last step to fill out the necessary information.
 ```
 cat << EOF > observability-workshop.yaml
 ---